manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 Since freezing essentially stops the clock: freezing at the time the coffee tastes best appears to be the best option.
 If the coffee is 30 days past roast, freezing still seems worth doing to preserve the remaining freshness as long as possible.
 At MCA we freeze on day 7 for consistency when possible.

-There’s a bunch of literature on degassing effects, and how to test it, but so much is dependent on a) the bean and b) how it was roasted.
+> *"There’s a bunch of literature on degassing effects, and how to test it, but so much is dependent on a) the bean and b) how it was roasted.
 7-10 days is the window for \*most\* coffees being fully degassed.
-I wait 9 days, in a temp controlled environment, bag open, then vac seal and freeze
+I wait 9 days, in a temp controlled environment, bag open, then vac seal and freeze"*

- @strivefortone
+>
+> Michael Cameron